abaccarini/abaccarini.github.io/_pages/about.md

 Hi, thanks for stopping by! 👋

-I am a [security researcher](/publications) and principal consultant at [Guardian Cryptography](https://www.guardiancryptography.com/), specializing in information security, applied cryptography, and privacy enhancing technologies.
+I am the principal consultant at [Guardian Cryptography](https://www.guardiancryptography.com/) and a [security researcher](/publications) specializing in information security, applied cryptography, and privacy enhancing technologies.

 <!-- My interests span across areas of information security, applied cryptography, and privacy-enhancing technologies.  -->